Shamurikan/Informations/README.md

 <h1> シャムリカン </h1>
 Hello there, and welcome to my profile!
 This is Shamurikan.
-This is where you should be able to find my achievements, skills, and other information about me.
-However, I don’t write anything here.
 <br/> <br/>

 > [!NOTE]
-> My account is private, so it’s not typically visible to many people.
-Additionally, I currently do not post any personal content here.
+> All my accounts is private, so it’s not typically visible to many people. eventhough, I don't post any type of content here.
 While this might change in the future, so it probably won't help you.
 <img src="45E36B45-F935-4B72-A181-C76897D6541C.jpeg"/>

 <a href="https://anilist.co">Anilist.co</a>